YonaBenReuven/socket.io-react/README.md

 -   a Node.js server;
 -   a Javascript client side;

-socket.io is an implementation of the Event-based architecture in JavaScript. this means listening and emitting events. let's look at an example that we know from vanilla JS:
+socket.io is an implementation of the Event-based architecture in JavaScript. this means listening and emitting events. let's look at an example that we know from vanilla JS;

+### Event-based architecture:

 ```js
 window.addEventListener(SOME_EVENT, () => {